 I wont lie to you.
-I have never once read a book about living in Thailand, and given my squirrel like attention span, I am near certain I never will.
+I have never once read a book about living in Thailand, and given my squirrel-like attention span, I am near certain I never will.
 But against all odds, I have written a book, and for the purpose of this post (and SEO) it is by far the ‘Best book on living in Thailand’.
 Where for me it will always be the ‘best book on living in Thailand’.
-So this is partly because I don’t read books, but also that I find a rather miserable selection of sexpat stories and .
-The ‘Best Sellers’ at Thailand’s airports and their recurring themes of of drugs, prostitution, jail time and ‘Hell’.
-Reflections which reflect on the authors’ lifestyles, than Thailand itself.
-Because I am fortunate to have only seen Thailand in a positive light I can only share life in Thailand in a brighter and less jaded light.
-Although I can be a touch grouchy in parts, with my usual cynicisms and neglect for sugar coating life in foreighn lands.
+So this is partly because I don’t read books, but also that I find a rather miserable selection of sexpat stories, and the ‘Best Sellers’ at Thailand’s airports with recurring themes of drugs, prostitution, jail time and ‘Hell’.
+Which reflect on the authors’ lifestyles, rather than Thailand itself.
+But I am otherwise fortunate to have seen Thailand in a positive light, meaning I can only share life in Thailand in a brighter and less jaded light.
+Although I can be a touch grouchy in parts, with my usual cynicism and neglect for sugar-coating life in foreign lands.
 So my book is called a Potato in a Rice Field and through 129 images (some included here) and 112 chapters I do my best to depict life in Thailand.
 And it’s now available on Amazon as here.

 Welcome to Broken Road